lallemel/CharmDimuon-Generator/README.md

 a) The primary and secondary muons, as well as the two hadrons generated along the way, are propagated through water and the detector volume.

 b) The double track properties are computed and event rates are calculated.
-Some cuts can be applied to obtained more realistic data: only the events that would be able to be identified as dimuons in P-ONE are selected.
+Some cuts can be applied to obtain more realistic data: only the events that would be able to be identified as dimuons in P-ONE are selected.

 ## Terminal Set-Up